-For many years, these little Russian pancakes topped with luscious horseradish cream cheese and smoked salmon parade around on platters at Christmas parties in offices or at home.
-The blini not only celebrates Christmas, but in Russia, they are an important part of everyday life from presenting one to a new mother for good luck or when someone passes away as a goodwill and happiness notion.
+Besides Christmas & New Year’s Eve celebrations, blinis are an important part of everyday customs in Ukraine & Russia, from presenting them to a new mother for good luck or when someone passes away as a goodwill and happiness notion.

 I like to make these pretty little blinis a one-bite size.
 Easy to transfer from the plate to the mouth with no spillage.
 Known for three contrasting flavours in one go: horseradish from the cream cheese, the smokiness from the salmon followed by a soft pillowy pancake.
 This is my all-time favourite party food.

-Blinis need two flours: buckwheat, which is luckily already gluten-free, and plain flour to make the pancake batter.
-I have substituted the plain flour with gluten-free and adjusted the liquid measurements so that the blinis form and taste great.
+Blinis need two flours: buckwheat, which is luckily already gluten-free, and gluten-free plain flour to make the blini pancake batter.
 If you are not familiar with buckwheat flour, don’t worry, there is no wheat content in it.
 Buckwheat is derived from a plant for its grain-like seeds and is related to sorrel and rhubarb.
-One its own, the buckwheat flour can make pancakes taste quite dense and nutty, which is why the addition of gluten-free flour lightens the batter and balances the flavour well.
+On its own, buckwheat flour can make pancakes taste quite dense and nutty, which is why the addition of gluten-free flour lightens the batter and balances the flavour well.

 The toppings are typically served with sour cream, smoked salmon and caviar or salmon roe.
 I like this traditional blend, but I feel the cream cheese holds its shape better on the blini especially if made ahead of time.
-The extra touch of horseradish cream really lifts the flavours, just try not to add too much or you and your guests will be gasping for water or champagne to turn out the fire!
+The extra touch of horseradish cream lifts and spices up the flavours, but try not to add too much or you and your guests will be gasping for water or champagne!

 For the toppings:

-- 2 tablespoon fresh chives or dill, chopped
+- 2 tbsp fresh dill, chopped or chives

-- 8 slices of smoked salmon, cut into 5cm pieces
+- 8 slices smoked salmon, cut into 5cm pieces

-- 40 small pickled capers, without their stems
+- 40 small pickled capers, stems removed, for garnishing

 - 1 small jar black caviar or salmon roe, for garnishing